gahill18/cmsc488b_finalproject/tpbt/README.md

 Aside from the very basic example given in TargetedPBT.hs, a demonsration of using t-PBT on arbitrary Wordle gamestates is given in Wordle.hs

+To run this example, just type "stack run" in the commandline from the tpbt/ directory.